 XD is a symbol to indicate that a security is trading ex-dividend.

-The ex-dividend date is the day on which all bought and sold no longer come attached with the right to receive the most recently declared dividend.
+The ex-dividend date is the day on which all shares bought and sold no longer come attached with the right to receive the most recently declared dividend.
 When a company declares a dividend, it sets a record date when you must be on the company's books as a shareholder to receive the dividend.
-Once the company sets the record date, the exchanges fix the ex-dividend date.
+Once the company sets the record date, the stock exchanges fix the ex-dividend date.